When Were Braces Invented? A History of Alignment

 Braces were still out of reach for anyone who was not wealthy until the 1950s, when stainless steel became the go-to option for brackets, screws, wires, and bands.
 Before then, the best option had been gold, which was pricey but durable.

-Dental Devices in the 21st Century & Beyond
+Dental devices in the 21st century & beyond

 Once metal brackets and wires allowed for light, fast, and less painful braces, variations on this system were developed.
 Plastic and metal retainers were added to treatment plans to keep teeth straighter for longer.
 These retainers soon became entirely plastic, which led to the development of clear, plastic aligners.

-In fact, the clear plastic aligner was only invented as recently as 1997 by Zia Chishti and Kelsey Wirth.
-The pair of Stanford graduates used computer modelling to take impressions of misaligned teeth, follow their path to better alignment, and design a series of durable plastic dental trays that would mark each step in the realignment process.
+The pair of Stanford graduates used computer modeling to take impressions of misaligned teeth, follow their path to better alignment, and design a series of durable plastic dental trays that would mark each step in the realignment process.
 The company Invisalign came out of this design and began treating their first patients in 2000.

 In fact, a revolution in over-the-counter clear aligners, based on the original Invisalign concept, has allowed more adults to take their smiles into their own hands.